News of the day, 3/29

 Let's get to business.

-First, we're ecstatic that you chhose to spend a March average of 52 seconds per day here at the HOTTEST Auburn blog on the 'net.
+First, we're ecstatic that you chhose to spend a March average of 52 seconds per day here at the Auburn blog on the 'net.

 Here are your results from the one-on-one line drill.
 My favorite moment came when OT Lee Ziemba told DT Sen'Derrick Marks to quiet down "until you can beat Coulahan."
 Marks didn't quiet down enough to even hear Ziemba's request: